Furever Homes Founder Threatened to Kill Officer

 The incident occurred when Gold and an acquaintance brought a stray dog to JAS on February 24.
 According to the complaint filed by Iris Johnson of JAS, Gold expressed concern the shelter would euthanize the dog.

-Johnson told Gold “there was a very slim chance” that the dog would be euthanized.
-She also said JAS would contact Gold if there was a possibility the dog would be euthanized so Gold could adopt it.
+Johnson told Gold “there was a very slim chance” they would euthanize the dog.
+She also said JAS would contact Gold if someone scheduled the dog for euthanization so Gold could adopt it.

-At that point, the person with Gold said, “If they kill the dog I’ll kill one of you” while looking at Johnson.
+At that point, the person with Gold said, “If they kill the dog I’ll kill one of you.”

 Gold then said, “You can’t say that in here.
 Well, you can kill Erika, that’s OK.
 I hate her, the fucking bitch.”
 Erika Johnson is the Cruelty Investigator and Lead Animal Control Officer at JAS.